waldesem/Web-Personal-DB/README.md

 To start a server run the command in terminal:
 ```
-python server.py # for desktop mode; more options see in the server.py
+uv run server.py # for desktop mode; more options see in the server.py
 ```